caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on AMR.md

 #### **1. Introduction**

-- Multimedia content contains rich visually-relevant signal that can reveal user preference, providing opportunities to improve recommender systems that are typically based on collaborative filtering on user behavior data only.
+- Multimedia content contains rich visually-relevant signal that can reveal user preference, providing opportunities to improve recommender systems that are typically based on collaborative filtering on user behavior data only.
 - Emphasize the vulnerability issue of state-of-the-art multimedia recommender systems due to the use of DNNs for feature learning.
-- **Adversarial Multimedia Recommendation (AMR)** is  an adversary which adds perturbations on multimedia content with the aim of maximizing the VBPR loss function.
+- **Adversarial Multimedia Recommendation (AMR)** is  an adversary which adds perturbations on multimedia content with the aim of maximizing the VBPR loss function.

 #### 2. Methods